Automatic enrolment and opting in differences

 New employees already in KiwiSaver

 If your new employee is already in KiwiSaver, ask them to fill in a KiwiSaver deduction form - KS2.

 Your employee uses the KS2 to tell you:

 - the rate they want you to deduct KiwiSaver contributions from their pay

 - they’re on a savings suspension - you’ll need to see their suspension notice before you can stop their KiwiSaver deductions.

 Employees who do not tell you their age

 Employees might not give you their date of birth.
 Some may also give you wrong information.
-This makes it hard to know if they’re eligible for KiwiSaver or if you auto-enrol them.
+This makes it hard to know if they’re eligible for KiwiSaver or if you automatically enrol them.

-In either case, auto-enrol your new employee.
+In either case, automatically enrol your new employee.
 We do not penalise you.
 If their enrolment is a mistake, they can opt out later.